crjeder/hx711_spi/README.md

 This is a platform agnostic driver to interface with the HX711 load cell IC.
 It uses SPI instead of bit banging.
 This `[no_std]` driver is built using [`embedded-hal`][2] traits.
+It is developed on Raspberry PI and reported to work on STM32 and ESP32.
 It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.